 The Deputy Governor of Bermuda

-As a member of the Foreign and Commonwealth Office (FCO), the Deputy Governor is also responsible to the governor for ensuring that Bermuda meets the international obligations that the United Kingdom has assumed on its behalf, such as marine, aviation, environment, and human rights issues.
+As a UK employee of the Foreign Commonwealth and Development Office (FCDO), the Deputy Governor is also responsible to the Governor for ensuring that Bermuda meets the international obligations that the United Kingdom has assumed on its behalf, such as marine, aviation, environment and human rights issues.

 Deputy Governor of Bermuda’s biography